fabric8io/fabric8/docs/arquillian.md

 ## Fabric8 Arquillian Extension

+The Fabric8 Arquillian Extension has been merged into Arquillian Cube: https://github.com/arquillian/arquillian-cube/blob/master/docs/kubernetes.adoc.
+It is strongly advised to use that instead.
+This module is going to be removed in future versions.

 Fabric8 provides an arquillian extension, which helps you write and run integration tests for your Kubernetes/Openshift application.

 ### Overview